SPdoesCode/spos/README.md

 # spos
-my stupid kernel i made for funsie in c, thanks to [micl](https://micl.dev/) for giving me a great base with the asm and help with the itoa fuction
+my stupid kernel i made for funsie in c, thanks to [micl](https://micl.dev/) for giving me a great base with the asm and help with the itoa fuction. also the [osdev wiki ](https://wiki.osdev.org) has been of great help
 ## dependancys:
 - nasm, ld. c compiler, qemu
 ## usage: